TACC/Lmod/docs/source/310_settarg.rst

 The keys to settarg are:

 #.
 It manages a set of environment variables including $TARG
 #.
-It is integrated so that changes in modules automatically changes
+It is integrated with Lmod so that changes in modules automatically
-   $TARG
+   changes $TARG
 #.
 Your PATH is dynamically adjusted with $TARG
 #.
 The title bar is dynamically managed.
 #.
 It is easy to configure with site, user and project control.